-In 2014, Chad Eichenberger sued the Entertainment and Sports Programming Network (“ESPN”) in a class action lawsuit claiming that the company gave away the personal information of consumers who used the WatchESPN app to Adobe Systematics Inc.1 Eichenberger accessed the WatchESPN channel through his Roku Box (a digital-media streaming device).
+In 2014, Chad Eichenberger sued the Entertainment and Sports Programming Network (“ESPN”) in a class action lawsuit claiming that the company gave away the personal information of consumers who used the WatchESPN app to Adobe Systematics Inc. ((Eichenberger v.
+ESPN, Inc., No. C14-463 TSZ, 2015 U.S. Dist.
+LEXIS 157106 (W.D.
+Wash.
+May 7, 2015).))
+Eichenberger accessed the WatchESPN channel through his Roku Box (a digital-media streaming device).
 Eichenberger claimed that every time he watched the channel, ESPN gave his personal information away in the form of his unique Roku serial ID and listed the videos he watched. ((Id. at 2.))
 The complaint alleged that once Adobe had this information it could cross-reference it with information Adobe already had (e-mails and profile information) to identify Eichenberger specifically through a process known as visitor stitching. ((Id. at 3)) Ultimately, the complaint alleged that WatchESPN’s disclosures subject ESPN to liability under the Video Privacy Protection Act.

 The main issue the 2015 court looked at was whether Eichenberger’s claims sufficiently alleged that ESPN disclosed PII under the VPPA.
-To satisfy this issue, it was critical to determine whether Eichenberger’s Roku device serial number and video viewing history constituted PII.6 Since the VPPA gives a minimum, but not exclusive definition of PII, the court looked at other cases to determine the ordinary meaning of the term. ((Id. at 7)) In Pruitt v.
+To satisfy this issue, it was critical to determine whether Eichenberger’s Roku device serial number and video viewing history constituted PII. ((Eichenberger, 2015 U.S. Dist.
+LEXIS 157106, at *6, *7.))
+Since the VPPA gives a minimum, but not exclusive definition of PII, the court looked at other cases to determine the ordinary meaning of the term. ((Id. at 7)) In Pruitt v.
 Cable Holdings, LLC, the court was faced with the issue of whether an identification code unique to each device and a list of pay-per-view viewing history constituted PII. ((Pruitt v.
 Comcast Cable Holdings, LLC, 100 F. App’x 713 (10th Cir.
 2004).)
 The statute at issue in that case, the 1984 Cable Communications Act, also did not have an exhaustive list of definitions for the term.
 The court came to the conclusion that there was no disclosure of PII since the disclosure only contained a series of numbers and nothing about the individual. ((Id. at 716.))
 In Johnson v.
 Microsoft Corp., the court discussed whether the disclosure of someone’s IP address should be considered PII.
 The court held that it should not, as it only identifies a computer.
 Thus, the court in Johnson concluded that case history points to a definition of PII that requires an actual individual person be identified. ((Johnson v.
 Microsoft Corp., No. C06-0900RAJ, 2009 U.S. Dist.
 LEXIS 58174, at *4 (W.D.
 Wash.
 June 23, 2009).))

 The court in Eichenberger also examined the legislative history of the VPPA.
 A senate report that accompanied the VPPA stated that the term PII meant information that identifies a specific person that has engaged in a transaction.
 The court concluded that “in light of the VPPA’s text and legislative history, ‘personally identifiable information’ under the VPPA means information that identifies a specific individual and is not merely an anonymous identifier”. ((Eichenberger, 2015 U.S. Dist.
 LEXIS 157106, at *12, *13.))